 Your world map has "reset" for a specific server?

 Do not panic.
-It's almost certainly not actually deleted (this has never happened as far as I know).
+It's almost certainly not actually deleted.
 Old world map versions use a world spawn-based system to separate a server into multiple maps.
 This system often breaks because of servers adding custom functionality to the vanilla compass item by sending fake world spawn coordinates to your game client.
 Make sure you update the mod to the latest version.
 There are now multiple map selection modes you can choose between, Manual being the default one.
 You can now view any world map you have on the current server address.
 Click the bottom left icon on the world map to open the map selection menu, if it's not open by default.
 The top center dropdown menu allows you to select existing or create new world maps.
 You can hover over the map selection mode setting (bottom left) to read about how each mode works.
 Server mode is the best option for most cases because the server controls your map selection based on server-side level IDs.
 It requires the mod to be installed on the server side.
 Manual mode is the safest alternative and should work on every other server.
 There are also 2 additional automatic map selection modes when Server mode isn't an option.
 Read more about them in the tooltip of the setting.